cs4241-22a/a2-shortstack/README.md

 ## Aidan Mulcahey, Glitch: https://a2-aidanmulcahey.glitch.me

 ## Unemployment Benefits Portal
 Hey everyone my name is Aidan Mulcahey and I made a colerful page that allows a user to make an account with a username and password.
 Fulfills all requirements.
-To use my application one must have access to the webpage, which can be found here:
-The CSS poitioning technique I used was ...
 Technical, Design, Evaluation achievements are below.

 ## Technical Achievements
 - created a page where a user can create an account with a user name and password